Josh James (singer)

-Josh James Dubovie (/dʊˈbəʊvi/; born 27 November 1990) is a British singer.
-Dubovie is most notable for having represented the UK at the 2010 Eurovision Song Contest, held in Oslo, Norway, in May 2010, after winning the UK national selection competition with "That Sounds Good to Me", a song by Mike Stock, Pete Waterman and Steve Crosby.
+Josh James Dubovie (/dʊˈbəʊvi/; born 27 November 1990) is an English singer.
+He represented the United Kingdom at the Eurovision Song Contest 2010 after winning the national selection Eurovision: Your Country Needs You with "That Sounds Good to Me", a song by Mike Stock, Pete Waterman and Steve Crosby.

 Biography

 Early life

 Dubovie, from Laindon, performed with StageAbility, an after-school stage club, from age nine.
 At age 15, he played Enjolras in a school production of Les Misérables with the Essex Group.
 For this role he saw a vocal coach as he had no previous experience of singing.
 He attended The Billericay School and studied for A levels in Music Technology, Drama and English Literature.
 In 2008 he won the Blues Idol competition, and has also won Voice of St Lukes contest and Billericay's Got Talent.

 Prior to auditioning for Your Country Needs You, he applied for a part on E4 TV series Skins 3rd series and was short-listed for the role of Freddie Mclair.

 When Dubovie left school, his father, Richard, decided to manage him and has got him the majority of his professional work.